-&lt;sup>1 It is worth mentioning here that, as a result of similar inconsistencies in evaluating the $CO_2$ storage capacity across the U.S., the U.S. Department of Energy (USDOE) Regional Carbon Sequestration Partnership Program has established in 2006 a Geologic Working Group for developing standards to produce a National Capacity Assessment of the amount of $CO_2$ that can be stored in subsurface environments in the U.S. The objectives and activities of this Working Group are similar to those of the CSLF Task Force for Review and Development of Standard Methodology for Storage Capacity estimation.

-origin (i.e. rain and snowmelt that infiltrates into the ground in recharge areas such as porous and permeable rock formations at high elevation), a connate origin (e.g., seawater in sediments at the time of sediment deposition at the bottom of the sea), or may be even the result of deep geochemical reactions that produce water.
+1 It is worth mentioning here that, as a result of similar inconsistencies in evaluating the CO2 storage capacity across the U.S., the U.S. Department of Energy (USDOE) Regional Carbon Sequestration Partnership Program has established in 2006 a Geologic Working Group for developing standards to produce a National Capacity Assessment of the amount of CO2 that can be stored in subsurface environments in the U.S. The objectives and activities of this Working Group are similar to those of the CSLF Task Force for Review and Development of Standard Methodology for Storage Capacity degrees of space within them.
+This space is in the form of pores (intergranular porosity) and/or fractures (fracture porosity) and is filled with fluids.
+The vast majority of the space in sedimentary basins is intergranular porosity.
+By far the great majority of the pore space is filled with water; other fluids, found in lesser quantities, are hydrocarbon oils and gases, and other gases that have a deep-sourced origin such as CO2 and H2S.
+The water in the subsurface may have a meteoric origin (i.e. rain and snowmelt that infiltrates into the ground in recharge areas such as porous and permeable rock formations at high elevation), a connate origin (e.g., seawater in sediments at the time of sediment deposition at the bottom of the sea), or may be even the result of deep geochemical reactions that produce water.
 As a result of various flow and geochemical processes that take place over geological timescales, the salinity of water in the ground commonly increases with depth.

 Before proceeding with providing methodology for estimating CO2 storage capacity in deep saline aquifers and in oil and gas reservoirs, a few definitions are needed to establish a common understanding and terminology.
 In water resources engineering and hydrogeology, an aquifer is defined as a layer, formation, or group of formations of permeable rocks, saturated with water and with a degree of permeability that allows water withdrawal through wells (de Marsily, 1986, p.
 115).
 Aquitards are porous layers or beds from which water cannot be produced through wells, but where the vertical flow is significant enough over large areas to feed adjacent aquifers, and aquicludes are layers or beds that have generally extremely low, if any, porosity and permeability (de Marsily, 1986, p.
 131).
-For example, sandstone and unconsolidated sand beds are aquifers, shale and clay beds are aquitards (these generally have relatively high porosity, but have very low permeability), and salt and anhydrite beds are aquicludes (they have very low if any porosity, and extremely low permeability).
-Aquifers, regardless of their lithology, are defined in terms of their hydraulic properties and are separated by intervening aquitards or aquicludes (i.e., a porous and permeable sandstone bed and a porous and permeable carbonate bed in contact form a single aquifer with variable properties).
+For example, sandstone and unconsolidated sand beds are aguifers, shale and clay beds are aguitards (these generally have relatively high porosity, but have very low permeability), and salt and anhydrite beds are aquicludes (they have very low if any porosity, and extremely low permeability).
+Aquifers, regardless of their lithology, are defined in terms of their hydraulic properties and are separated by intervening aguitards or aquicludes (i.e., a porous and permeable sandstone bed and a porous and permeable carbonate bed in contact form a single aguifer with variable properties).
 The key elements in these definitions are that the pore space is saturated with water, and that the geological units allow or prevent its withdrawal (production), depending on rock permeability.
-If an aquifer allows water withdrawal, then it will also allow injection of fluids.
-The most common fluid injected into aquifers is waste water, but acid gas for disposal, natural gas for temporary (seasonal) storage, and $CO_2$ for permanent storage are also injected.
-Water, natural gas, $CO_2$ and/or solvents are injected in oil fields for pressure maintenance and/or enhanced oil recovery.
+If an aguifer allows water withdrawal, then it will also allow injection of fluids.
+The most common fluid injected into aquifers is waste water, but acid gas for disposal, natural gas for temporary (seasonal) storage, and CO2 for permanent storage are also injected.
+Water, natural gas, CO2 and/or solvents are injected in oil fields for pressure maintenance and/or enhanced oil recovery.